-You probably already know about the MOT, Britain’s annual test of vehicle safety, road-worthiness and emissions.
+The Ministry of Transport (MOT) is Britain’s annual test of vehicle safety, road-worthiness and emissions.
 The MOT is a legal requirement in Great Britain, so it pays to understand the ins and outs of it.

-When should you get an MOT?
+When should your vehicle get an MOT?

 You’re legally required to get an MOT for a vehicle either on:

 - The third anniversary of its registration, or

 - The anniversary of its last MOT, if the vehicle is over three-years-old

 (Note: there are a few vehicles that need to be tested having been on the road for just one year.
 Check out the government MOT fees table to see if your vehicle is applicable).